palvaro/CSE130-Fall22/README.md

 You must turn in each assignment to pass the class.
 Assignment submission is done via a git repository on GitLab@UCSC and commit ID that passes the minimum standards (indicated by a green checkmark on the GitLab@UCSC GUI).
 In particular, your code files must successfully compile, even if your program does nothing more than print “Hello World!”, and you must have a reasonable attempt at a design document.
 (Note that printing “Hello World!” won’t get you many points towards correct functionality....)

-IMPORTANT: If a commit ID you submit for grading doesn’t meet the minimum requirements, as indicated by a green checkmark on the GitLab@UCSC GUI, you will get a maximum score of 5 points on the assignment.
-VERIFY THE CHECKMARK BEFORE SUBMITTING YOUR COMMIT ID FOR GRADING!!!!

 To encourage you to start early and turn your material in early, assignments will get a 1 point bonus per (full) 8 hours they’re submitted early, up to a maximum bonus of 9 points.
 So, if you turn in your assignment 20 hours before it’s due, you get 2 points added to your grade.
 The bonus can’t raise your base grade (before extra credit) above 95, and is unavailable if you’re using grace days for the assignment.

 ## Written Homework